celestiaorg/networks/celestia-light-node.md

 1. A `trusted hash`, i.e. the hash of the genesis block
 2. A trusted Bridge Node `multiaddress` to connect to

-For added security, you can run your own Bridge Node ([guide here](/celestia-bridge-node.md)) to get the trusted hash and address.
+(Optional) For added security, you can run your own Bridge Node ([guide here](/celestia-bridge-node.md)) to get the trusted hash and address.

 > Note that you don't need to run the Light Node on the same machine.
-But if you do, make sure to allocate a different port for the Light Node [see here](troubleshoot.md).
+But if you do, make sure to allocate a different port for the Light Node to avoid conflict [see here](troubleshoot.md).

 If you just want to explore how easy it is to run a Celestia Light Node, you can use the 2nd option provided by the following guide.